zx80live/akka-sample-cluster-scala/README.md

 `./bin/admin`

-The following commands available in StdIn console (where admin was started) at any time:
+The following commands available in StdIn console (where admin was started) at any time.
+The caret of input is not shown.
+Just input text any time:

  * `nodes`     - list of nodes